-Mitesh C. Shah is the Chairman of the Committee.
-Alpesh B. Patel and Kapilaben H. Patel are the members of the committee.
-A meeting of the committee was held on 8th May, 2019 for fixing the remuneration, reviewing appointment of directors according to the requirements etc.
+Mitesh C. Shah is the Chairman of the Committee, and Alpesh B. Patel and Kapilaben H Patel are Member of the committee, a meeting of the committee was held on 20th May, 2020 for fixing the remuneration, etc.

 • Non-Executive Directors: